-Twelfth-The machinery, casks, pipes, tubes, and utensils Machinery, used in the manufacture or storage of wine, fruit brandy, manufacture fruit syrups, or sugar; also, wines, fruit brandy, fruit syrup, of wine, otc. or sugar, with the cooperage in which the same is contained.
+Twelfth-The machinery, casks, pipes, tubes, and utensils Machinery, the machinery casks, pipes, and tubes, and tubes used in the manufacture or storage of wine, fruit brandy, manufacture fruit syrups, or sugar; also, wines, fruit brandy, fruit syrup, of wine, etc. or sugar, with the cooperage in which the same is contained.